swilgosz/hanamimastery/data/episodes/9-guide-to-models-in-hanami-and-rom.md

 id: 9
 author: "swilgosz"
 topics: ['hanami', 'rom-rb', 'persistence', 'sequel', 'faker']
-title: "#9 Integrate Hanami 2.0 with your Database using ROM"
+title: "Integrate Hanami 2.0 with your Database using ROM"
 excerpt: "Every application needs persistence.
 Saving records in a database is just a must.
 Here is how you can do it in Hanami applications!"
 videoId: "GAmHmj0XK5U"
 publishedAt: "2021-10-02"